CaratacusPotts/Matrix-Sequencer/MatrixV2/Azoteq_Touch/Instructions.md

+The board uses Azoteq chips for the touch (I did not get my custom touch working well enough - so was lazy and used the Azoteq.
+Should move away from this, and just use a microcontroller...
+Anyway.
+You will need to program them. :-(  I would advise reading their manuals and adjusting the sensitivity better than I did..

 Programming the touch needs to be done using an Azoteq CT-210 programmer (the one they specify for the Azoteq chip I am using)

 - You can either use the hex or flash to program.